View Source AWS.SageMaker (aws-elixir v1.0.7)

 Creates an Autopilot job also referred to as Autopilot experiment or AutoML job V2.

-An AutoML job in SageMaker is a fully automated process that allows you to build machine learning models with minimal effort and machine learning expertise.
+An AutoML job in SageMaker AI is a fully automated process that allows you to build machine learning models with minimal effort and machine learning expertise.
 When initiating an AutoML job, you provide your data and optionally specify parameters tailored to your use case.
-SageMaker then automates the entire model development lifecycle, including data preprocessing, model training, tuning, and evaluation.
+SageMaker AI then automates the entire model development lifecycle, including data preprocessing, model training, tuning, and evaluation.
 AutoML jobs are designed to simplify and accelerate the model building process by automating various tasks and exploring different combinations of machine learning algorithms, data preprocessing techniques, and hyperparameter values.
 The output of an AutoML job comprises one or more trained models ready for deployment and inference.
-Additionally, SageMaker AutoML jobs generate a candidate model leaderboard, allowing you to select the best-performing model for deployment.
+Additionally, SageMaker AI AutoML jobs generate a candidate model leaderboard, allowing you to select the best-performing model for deployment.

 AutoML jobs V2 support various problem types such as regression, binary, and multiclass classification with tabular data, text and image classification, time-series forecasting, and fine-tuning of large language models (LLMs) for text generation.